JJ/hoborg/text/text.md

 paying it dearly because the honor of a daughter has no price"

 "You don't want anybody else but your own family banging her, do you, matey?"
-Guy the gaffer said.
+Guy the Indian Giver said.
 The machete drew closer to the professor neck, the baton closer to the other girl head, and one of the arms of Tracy was released, just so the guy that had her, presumably his brother, could shake the bate more freely with the other hand.